Rescuers say 9 children of Gaza doctor couple killed in Israeli strike

 Hamas's October 2023 attack on Israel that triggered the war resulted in the deaths of 1,218 people, mostly civilians, according to an AFP tally based on official figures.

-Militants also took 251 hostages, 57 of whom remain in Gaza including 34 the Israeli military says are dead.
+Militants also took 251 hostages, 57 of whom remain in Gaza, including 34 the Israeli military said are dead.

 Demonstrators gathered yet again in Tel Aviv on Saturday night for their regular protest calling for the captives' freedom, carrying a giant banner that read "Save the hostages, end the war".